gdennie/nomicon/src/dropck.md

 You can try changing the order of fields or use a tuple instead of the struct, it'll still not compile.

-Implementing `Drop` lets the `Inspector` execute some arbitrary code during its death.
-This means it can potentially observe that types that are supposed to live as long as it does actually were destroyed first.
+Implementing `Drop` allows the `Inspector` execute some arbitrary code during its death.
+This means it can potentially observe that types that are supposed to live as long as it does actually were destroyed first!

 Interestingly, only generic types need to worry about this.
 If they aren't generic, then the only lifetimes they can harbor are `'static`, which will truly live _forever_.
+Here, generic includes lifetime and so all fully defined reference types remain generic over their lifetime parameters.

-This is why this problem is referred to as _sound generic drop_.
+This problem is referred to as _sound generic drop_.
 Sound generic drop is enforced by the _drop checker_.
 As of this writing, some of the finer details of how the drop checker (also called dropck) validates types is totally up in the air.
 However The Big Rule is the subtlety that we